andygrunwald/things-with-buzzers-jeopardy/README.md

    - `category_J_<CAT_ID|1..6>`: A single category.
 Six categories can be placed there.
    - `clue_J_<CAT_ID>_<QUESTON_ID|1..5>`: A single question. `clue_J_1_2` will be in category 1 question 2

-This is how a normal game look like.
+This is how a regular game looks like.
-Additionally you can add a Double Jeopardy! and Final Jeopardy!
+Additionally, you can add a Double Jeopardy! and Final Jeopardy!
 Round.

 ##### Double Jeopardy!
 Round

 Double Jeopardy!
 Rounds apply the same scheme as normal Categories and Questions.
-The difference is that in the JSON Key the `J` will be replaced with a `DJ`.
+The difference is that in the JSON Key, the `J` will be replaced with a `DJ`.
 Like

 ```json